Law Enforcement Promotion: Making the Police Career Ladder Work for You

 Understanding that there are many variations on this theme, here is a generally applicable police rank structure:

 1. Police Officer: After successful completion of the police academy, this is the traditional patrol officer position where one begins a career in the field.
 At this level, officers are generally assigned to a geographic area in their jurisdiction and perform typical law enforcement tasks including:

 - Responding to accidents/crime reports

 - Taking statements from suspects and witnesses

-There can be multiple levels within the Police Officer rank, often categorized as Police Officer I, Police Officer II, Police Officer III and so on.
-While not every officer must follow this ranking structure, this upward movement coincides with advanced experience, enhanced responsibilities and potentially even further training.
+There can be multiple levels within the Police Officer ranks, often categorized as Police Officer I, Police Officer II, Police Officer III and so on.
+While not every police officer must follow this ranking structure, this upward movement coincides with advances, enhances responsibilities and potentially even further training.